Tokyo Port Wild Bird Park Photo Guide

 Tokyo Port Wild Bird Park is a favorite for the city’s birds.
 It has about 200 species of them.
-Some also drop by while on their annual migrations.
+A few call it home, but some drop by on their annual migrations.
 With so many in one place, it’s popular with local birders.
 I am happy to admit I am one of them!

 The park is a fantastic place, considering it is on the edge of a busy port.
 It’s true.
 You can see industrial areas and ships outside.
 Planes often pass overhead.
 But that doesn’t matter because what is inside is incredible.
 It has ponds that connect to Tokyo Bay.
 Tides influence them and bring specific birds.